deemarie09/Community-Disaster-Management-System-with-Rapid-Assessment-and-Damage-Reporting/README.md

 4. Develop a distribution route to calculate the shortest path to distribute the urgent needs of the vulnerable population; and
 5. Evaluate the system based on ISO 25010 software quality standard.

-# Table of Contents

-1. Cover Page
-2. Title Page
-3. Disclaimer Page
-4. Table of Contents
-5. Guide for Deploying and Using the System’s Main Functions *Getting Started
-	     *Introduction
-	     *System Requirements
-	     *Installation
-	     *Download and system setup
-	*Accessing KoboToolbox (Only for admin)
-	*How to Use  Community Disaster Management System
-6. Troubleshooting
-7. Frequently Asked Questions (FAQ)
-8. Contact Details of Development Team